VSEScala/Scala-Dining/README.md

 ### First time set-up

 - `pipenv install --dev`
+- `pipenv shell`
-- `pipenv run python manage.py migrate`
+- `python manage.py migrate`
-- `pipenv run python manage.py createsuperuser`
+- `python manage.py createsuperuser`

-Alternatively you can set the environment correctly using `pipenv shell` so that you can directly call `python manage.py`.
+You don't need `pipenv shell` to set the environment, you can also use `pipenv run`.

 ### Development commands

+These assume that the environment is set correctly, e.g. using `pipenv shell`.

-- Run test server: `pipenv run python manage.py runserver`
+- Run test server: `python manage.py runserver`
-- Lint code: `pipenv run lint`
-- Run test suite: `pipenv run test`
+- Run test suite: `python manage.py test`
+- Lint code: `flake8`

 ## App dependency graph
 The code is currently not adhering to this dependency graph, but it would be